 - Energy independence when powered by solar

 Now has never been a better time to go electric!
 On January 1, 2023, the Inflation Reduction Act (IRA) went into effect, which provides homeowners with tax credits for upgrading their home's electric panel and adding battery back-up.
 It also provides tax credits for electric and plug-in hybrid electric vehicles that had final assembly completed in North America.
 A few other rules apply, so check out the IRA summary HERE, prepared by the House Committees for Energy and Commerce and Ways and Means.

 Are you ready to make the switch?
 Call E3 today to discuss your options and how to get started!

-If you haven’t noticed already, we love cars here at E3 INNOVATE Especially electric cars!
-In fact, our fleet includes five of them: Three Electric Smart Cars, one BMW i3, and one Tesla Model S. We use our short-distance Smart Cars and the i3 for meeting with clients at their homes and visiting worksites around Nashville every day.
+If you haven’t noticed already, we love cars here at E3 INNOVATE.
+Especially electric cars!
+In fact, our fleet includes six of them: Three Electric Smart Cars, one BMW i3, and two Tesla Model Ss.
+We use our short-distance Smart Cars and the i3 for meeting with clients at their homes and visiting worksites around Nashville every day.
 We use the long-rage Model S for traveling to state-wide presentations and conferences.
 We’ve made the switch to electric because we believe it is a crucial step towards reducing green house gas emissions.